Yehrman/Public-Projects/README.md

 It decrypts it and sends it to the front end.
 (This program runs on BizAssist)

 3.EducationAlarm- A Asp.Net Mvc web app which allows a user to select a subject .Set an alarm and the only way to turn off the alarm is to submits answers to questions on that subject.
-(Please note that currently while the main functionality is there, this is still a work in progress)
+(Please note that currently while the main functionality is there, this is still not 100% finished)